casrou/ortoBot/README.md

 botOauth: use ACCESS TOKEN from below, ie. "oauth:*ACCESS TOKEN*" (without asterisks)
 botJoinChannel: your twitch username, eg. "casrou"
 ```
+If you have Nanoleaf lights insert the IP of the Nanoleaf in `ip` and the authenticatin token in `authToken` (guide may come later).
+You may also have to add some of the effects of you Nanoleaf to the `keywords` (The syntax is `"*keyword*": "*Effect Name*"`).

+You should probably ignore PubSub settings for now and just test manually.
 ### Get OAuth
 - https://twitchtokengenerator.com/
 - Bot Chat Token